The translation of this document is outdated.

 Rights Protection Centre shall take into account the impact of

-the non-performance of the decisions referred to in Section 15,
+non-compliance with the decisions referred to in Section 15,

 Paragraph one, Clause 2 of this Law (losses for a business user